-Target cell population: A cell population that is expected to be affected by an action or that is believed to be mainly responsible for a given activity.

-Third-party manufacturing: Outsourcing of part or all of the manufacturing of a cellular therapy product to a facility separate from the facilities primarily involved.

-Time of collection: The time of day at the end of the cellular therapy product collection procedure.

-Trace: To follow the history of a process, product, or service by review of documents.

-Traceability: The ability to track any product through all stages of collection, processing, and administration so that tasks can be traced one step backwards and one step forward at any point in the supply chain.

-Track: To follow a process or product from beginning to end.

-Transplantation: The administration of allogeneic, autologous, or syngeneic HPC with the intent of providing transient or permanent engraftment in support of therapy of disease.

-Transport: The physical act of transferring a cellular therapy product within or between facilities.
-During transportation the product does not leave the control of trained personnel at the transporting or receiving facility.
+- Target cell population: A cell population that is expected to be affected by an action or that is believed to be mainly responsible for a given activity. - Third-party manufacturing: Outsourcing of part or all of the manufacturing of a cellular therapy product to a facility separate from the facilities primarily involved. - Time of collection: The time of day at the end of the cellular therapy product collection procedure. - Trace: To follow the history of a process, product, or service by review of documents. - Traceability: The ability to track any product through all stages of collection, processing, and administration so that tasks can be traced one step backwards and one step forward at any point in the supply chain. - Track: To follow a process or product from beginning to end. - Transplantation: The administration of allogeneic, autologous, or syngeneic HPC with the intent of providing transient or permanent engraftment in support of therapy of disease. - Transport: The physical act of transferring a cellular therapy product within or between facilities.

-Unique: Being the only one of its kind or having only one use or purpose.

-Unique identifier: A numeric or alphanumeric sequence used to designate a given cellular therapy product with reasonable confidence that it will not be used for another purpose.

-Urgent medical need: A situation in which no comparable cellular therapy product is available and the recipient is likely to suffer death or serious morbidity without the cellular therapy product.

-Validation: Confirmation by examination and provision of objective evidence that particular requirements can consistently be fulfilled.
-A process is validated by establishing, by objective evidence, that the process consistently produces a cellular therapy product meeting its predetermined specifications.

-Verification: The confirmation of the accuracy of something or that specified requirements have been fulfilled.

-Verification typing: HLA typing performed on an independently collected sample with the purpose of verifying concordance of that typing assignment with the initial HLA typing assignment.
-Concordance does not require identical levels of resolution for the two sets of typing but requires the two assignments be consistent with one another.

-Viability: Living cells as defined by dye exclusion, flow cytometry, or progenitor cell culture.

-Written: Documentation in human readable form.
+During transportation the product does not leave the control of trained personnel at the transporting or receiving facility. - Unique: Being the only one of its kind or having only one use or purpose. - Unique identifier: A numeric or alphanumeric sequence used to designate a given cellular therapy product with reasonable confidence that it will not be used for another purpose. - Urgent medical need: A situation in which no comparable cellular therapy product is available and the recipient is likely to suffer death or serious morbidity without the cellular therapy product. - Validation: Confirmation by examination and provision of objective evidence that particular requirements can consistently be fulfilled.
+A process is validated by establishing, by objective evidence, that the process consistently produces a cellular therapy product meeting its predetermined specifications. - Verification: The confirmation of the accuracy of something or that specified requirements have been fulfilled. - Verification typing: HLA typing performed on an independently collected sample with the purpose of verifying concordance of that typing assignment with the initial HLA typing assignment.
+Concordance does not require identical levels of resolution for the two sets of typing but requires the two assignments be consistent with one another. - Viability: Living cells as defined by dye exclusion, flow cytometry, or progenitor cell culture. - Written: Documentation in human readable form. - \These definitions are as of the date of publication and use the current terminology as found in ISBT 128 Standard Terminology for Blood, Cellular Therapy, and Tissue Product Descriptions.
+For the most current list of definitions, see www.iccbba.org > Subject Area > Cellular Therapy > Standard Terminology.

-\A portion of the definition that can be located in the National Cancer Institute at the National Institutes of Health's NCI Dictionary of Cancer Terms: http://www.cancer.gov/dictionary?CdrlD=390292.

-\\These definitions are as of the date of publication and use the current terminology as found in ISBT 128 Standard Terminology for Blood, Cellular Therapy, and Tissue Product Descriptions.
-Available at: www.iccbba.org > Subject Area > Cellular Therapy > Standard Terminology.
+This page intentionally left blank.